Buying a backpack can be an overwhelming experience, especially if it's your first time traveling this way.

-Some bags are made of thick canvas, while others are constructed of high-tech, low weight types of fabric like Tyvec.
+Some bags are made of thick canvas, while others are constructed of high-tech, low-weight fabric like Tyvec.

-Choose a backpack that isn't too heavy, but still feels strong.
+Buying a backpack that isn't too heavy, but still feels strong, is essential.

 Benefits of Packing Light

-As a very light packer myself, I’ll briefly go over my reasoning as to why I carry just a small, school-sized backpack instead of a large, bulging rucksack.
+Here are a few reasons to consider carrying a small, school-sized backpack instead of a large, bulging rucksack.

 - Small Size: When you carry less, you have more options.
 A small sized backpack doesn't tie you down or hold you back from doing things on the go.

-- Convenience: I love to walk, explore, and fully check things out when I travel.
-For me, it’s priceless to be able to easily walk across a city with all my belongings and not feel like I need to first find a place to stay so I can drop off my stuff.
+- Convenience: We bet you enjoy walking, exploring, and thoroughly checking things out when you travel.
+It's priceless to easily walk across a city with all your belongings and not feel like you need first to find a place to stay so you can drop off your stuff.

-- Safety: Due to its small scale size, I can carry all my belongings with me wherever I go, and my things are therefore less of a target.
-With a giant bag, someone can easily notice you have lots of stuff on you, while there are plenty of people that walk around with smaller backpacks all the time.
+- Safety: Due to its small size, you can carry all your belongings with you wherever you go.
+As a result, your things are less of a target.
+A giant bag can draw more attention, while there are plenty of people going about their daily life with smaller backpacks worldwide.